mcvine/mcvine/docs/sphinx/Fundamentals.rst

 You can also use the keyword "previous" to mean the reference component is the one just before this component in the pipeline.

+Options of instrument simulation app
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Scattering
+""""""""""

+* --multiple-scattering: indicates whether multiple scattering is on.
+This option is only useful for the components that support this feature.

+Monte Carlo
+"""""""""""

+* --ncount=<n>: number of simulation runs
+* --buffer_size=<n>: (optional) number of neutrons buffered in memory.
+By default a value will be picked for you depending on ncount and memory size.

+Outputs
+"""""""
+* --overwrite-datafiles:
+  If on, existing outputs will be overwritten.
+* --output-dir=<dir>:
+  The output directory.

+Miscellanesous
+""""""""""""""
+* --dump-pml:
+  Writes out pml file for the simulation.
+A pml file is a configuration file that contains all configuration details of the simulation application.
+  When this option is on, no real simulation will be done.
+* --tracer:
+  facility to trace neutrons.
+By default, no tracer will be used.
+Choices:

+  * --tracer=console: print out neutrons to console.
+Be sure to turn down ncount.

+* --mpirun.nodes=<n>:
+  Select the number of nodes to parallely run the simulation.
+  <n> is an integer.
+  This option is only valid if mpi binding of mcvine is available.

 Error bar of simulated intensities